Australia China Scholar Network

 Therefore, Fangfang has contributed extensively to the global education community.
 She has created hundreds of videos to support Chinese students studying in Australia, garnering tens of millions of views.
 Additionally, she has led the organization of numerous business projects related to education, collaborating with hundreds of PhD students to explore innovative solutions.

-Representative of University of Adelaide
+Representative of University of South Australia

 Australia China Scholars Network